CarterStefan/visit_stafford/README.md

   I would like to go on a website to show me a list of local eateries, so I can see them all in one place to see which one takes my fancy the most, and       perhaps find a restaurant I did not know about near to me.

-- I am visiting Stafford on part of a business trip having never been to the town before.
+- I am visiting Stafford on a business trip having never been to the town before.

   As part of my expenses from work, I get a meal and drink included for each night.
 Not wanting to eat in the hotel room, I am looking for somewhere to eat   and find out a little about the town.
 As well as food, I would like to see more of the town than just the office and hotel room, so I would benefit from   suggestions of local places to walk to and attractions to see in my free time while I am here.

 - I am visiting Stafford for a wedding on Sunday.
 I will be staying from Friday - Monday.

   I would like to see what there is to do around the town on the days leading up to the wedding.
 Also, I would like to know what I need to pack in my         suitcase for the weekend.
-I want to know if I will need warm weathered clothing or cold weathered clothing for the days either side of the wedding.
+I want to know if I will need warm clothing for warm or cold weather for the days either side of the wedding.

 ## Features